Menu

 5. Children living outside the catchment area having brothers and sisters attending our School at the time of their admission giving priority, if necessary, to those children with the youngest siblings.
 Brothers and sisters are those living at the same address including step, adopted and foster children.

+6. Children living outside the catchment area.
 The catchment area of the school is determined by the Borrowdale Parish boundaries.
 A map of these boundaries can be found in school.

 Tie Break